GabeALopez/CTF-Writeups/HTB/WebChallenges/RenderQuest.md

 When I saw this I figured it was something wrong with the IP address that gave to the server to reach back to.
 I saw that the server provided the your IP address in the cookie.
 So I tried that IP address and the site hung for a bit but still had an internal server error after a bit of waiting.

-At the time I had assumed that the web challenges were on the internal network IP for some reason so I tried to supply a tun0 IP address. :facepalm:
+At the time I had assumed that the web challenges were on the internal network IP for some reason so I tried to supply a tun0 IP address.

 (ノ_<。)